-This means they only offer 2 protein options -chicken and beef- and have both kibble and wet recipes.
-We appreciate the fact they have puppy food for small-breed dogs, as well as large and giant pups.
-This ensures the kibble size fits your dog, and it’ll be easier to meet their caloric needs.
+This means they only offer 2 protein options, chicken and beef, and have both kibble and wet recipes.
+Our expert panel appreciated the fact they have puppy food for small breed dogs, as well as large and giant pups.
+This ensures the kibble size fits your dog, and it’ll be easier to meet their calorie needs.

-However, our qualms with the adult recipes stay with Optimum’s puppy options.
-The use of generic terms like vegetables, without explicitly stating what this means, as well as the large amounts of grains are a reason to choose other brands instead.
+However, my qualms with the adult recipes stay with Optimum’s puppy options.
+The use of generic terms like vegetables, without explicitly stating which vegetables used, as well as the large amounts of grains are a reason to choose other brands instead.

 Wouldn't make our best puppy food list.